Cyclops789/cyyc12/README.md

 - Add: full screen button
 - Add: minimize button
+- Add: motion effect when minimizing / closing a window
+- Fix: windows size when you reopen them
-- Add: motion effect when minimizing / closing a window ~~- Fix: z-index (update when clicking on a window, probably using **X1**)~~ ~~- Fix: limit width resizing when it reaches the tab text~~
+~~- Fix: z-index (update when clicking on a window, probably using **X1**)~~ ~~- Fix: limit width resizing when it reaches the tab text~~